JuliaHomotopyContinuation/HomotopyContinuation.jl/README.md

 predictions → Vector{Complex{Float64}}[2]
 ```

 The returncode tells us that the pathtracking was successfull.
 What do the entries of that table tell us?
-Let us consider the most relevant (for a complete list of explanations consider [this](@ref result) section).
+Let us consider the most relevant.

 - `solution`: the zero that is computed (here it is ``[-1,-1]``).
 - `singular`: boolean that shows whether the zero is singular.